Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     ![equation](https://latex.codecogs.com/png.latex?error)<!--$`error`$-->.

     Explain in your report how you formulated a system of equations to solve for ![equation](https://latex.codecogs.com/png.latex?K)<!--$`K`$-->, and how you implemented your solution in the `calibrate_K.py` script.
+The pdf template allows you to upload an image with your explanation, which can either be an image of a hand-drawn solution (e.g., if you solved the problem in a notebook) or an image of a solution that you typed in a word processing program like a Google Doc.

     > Note: It is allowed to use numeric libraries like numpy in your implementation.
 But even if you do, explain how you solved the problem in your report.